vinmeil/guitar-hero/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is not licensed and is intended for educational purposes.
+Please do not use it to create a public product.
+If you wish to use it for private, educational purposes, please contact the authors.

+## Authors

+- Vincent Wesley Liem - [vinmeil](https://github.com/vinmeil) - Main author
+- Adrian Kristanto - [adriankristanto](https://github.com/adriankristanto) - Provided the scaffold in which the repo was forked from

 ## Acknowledgements